29yo female scalp -April 2015

 What is a Trichologist?

 Trichology (from Greek θρίξ, gen.: τριχός, “hair”) is the branch of dermatology that deals with the scientific study of the health of hair and scalp.
 A trichologist is usually a doctor who can diagnose the causes of hair loss, diseases of the scalp and treat accordingly.
 All dermatologists are trichologists ( but all trichologists are not dermatologists) and female hair loss is a particular interest of mine.

 What causes female hair loss?

-The most common causes of female hair loss I see in my rooms are androgenetic alopecia aka female pattern hair loss ( approximately 70%) followed by telogen effluvium, alopecia areata and lichen planus in decreasing order.
-The lack of iron and other nutrients may accelerate this loss.
-Other medical conditions including thyroid deficiency may also cause hair loss.
+The most common causes of female hair loss I see in my rooms are androgenetic alopecia aka female pattern hair loss (approximately 70%) followed by telogen effluvium, alopecia areata and lichen planus in decreasing order.
+Hormonal deficiencies and the lack of iron and other nutrients may accelerate this loss.

 Female pattern hair loss

-Patients who present with androgenetic alopecia aka female pattern hair loss have a history of noticing increasing hair shedding when washing or brushing their hair.
+Patients have a history of increasing hair shedding when washing or brushing their hair.
 Their ponytail or bun becoming less full and gradual thinning is noticed especially over the crown.
 It is normal to lose hair daily however most females seem to realise reasonably quickly that the hair fall has increased and isn’t normal for them.
 In the early stages, hair loss can be stopped and sometimes reversed with hair appearing thicker after 2-3 years of treatment.
 If the hair loss is significant at presentation, realistically, we could slow down further loss but reversing the loss is much more difficult.